 - Illicit drug use, including consumption, possession, and distribution, is a violation of University policy as well as state and federal law.
 It is, therefore, prohibited at the University of Maine.
-Students who violate the University’s drug policy and/or state and federal laws will be subject to the University Conduct Code and/or state and federal criminal justice procedures.
+Students who violate the University’s drug policy and/or state and federal laws will be subject to the University’s Student Conduct Code and/or state and federal criminal justice procedures.

 - Persons are expected to assume responsibility for their own behavior while drinking and must understand that being under the influence of alcohol in no way lessens their accountability to the University community.

-- Whenever alcohol is served, there will be a variety of non-alcoholic beverages (served in the same type containers in which alcoholic beverages are served) and food available in sufficient quantities to last for the entire event.
+- Whenever alcohol is served, there must be a variety of non-alcoholic beverages (served in the same type containers in which alcoholic beverages are served) and food available in sufficient quantities to last for the entire event.

 C. General Guidelines

 - Illicit drug use is forbidden on-campus and off-campus at any University-sponsored event.